Get insider access

 5. Best Budget Open-Back Headphones

-If you want to dip your toes into the world of open-backs without breaking the bank, try the Superlux HD 681.
+If you want to dip your toes into the world of open-backs, try the Superlux HD 681.
 These entry-level over-ears are semi-open-back headphones.
-This design means they leak less audio than fully open headphones, like the Philips Fidelio X2HR, and block out slightly more ambient sound, although you'll still hear most sound around you.
+This design means they leak less audio than their fully open counterparts, like the Philips Fidelio X2HR, and block out slightly more ambient sound, although you'll still hear most sound around you.
 At the same time, they can create a more open, wide, and immersive soundstage than closed-back headphones.

 See our review